ivmartel/dwv/readme.md

 For now works only with local files.

  * Firefox: straight out of the box,
- * Google Chrome: launch it with the command line option: --allow-file-access-from-files.
+ * Google Chrome: launch it with the command line option: `--allow-file-access-from-files`.

 Released under GNU GPL license (see license.txt).